 (Left Photo-Click to Enlarge) June 22, 1970 shot of Colonel William B. Barnes tossing the first ball to kick off the 1970 softball season on the Hill.
 Colonel Barnes was awarded the Distinguished Flying Cross flying as lead B-24 pilot on 27 combat missions over Europe during WWII.

 (Right Photo) Col O.D.
 Graham, Base Commander, presenting a 1971 softball league championship trophy to Tom Lippert (Dawg Flight 70-72).

 November 1970 shot of Linkou's modern three-story air conditioned 210-man dormitories with 24 three-man rooms per floor.
-Completed and occupied in early 1966 (construction started in 1964) the new dormitories replaced the old corrugated metal open-bay barracks on base.
+The new dormitories were started in February 1966 and completed in November 1966.
+The new dormitories replaced the old corrugated metal open-bay barracks on base.
 Note: For 1966 dormitory construction photos: (Click Here) Shu Linkou Air Station: 1960-1969 (Click Here)

 The first building on the left housed the WAFs on the second floor, with support personnel and "Day Ladies" on the first and third floors.
 The first floor was also utilized for temporary quarters.
 The third building housed NCOs (E-6 and above), Able Flight, and Army (ASA) on the first, second, and third floors respectively.
 Note: The Army (ASA) contingent at Shulinkou departed in August 1972.